Posted on Leave a comment

 The second song is my threshold: into the blue, into the deepening color where day becomes night and love becomes lineage.

-If you listen, listen like you would watch a sky change.
+If you are reading this, or if you are my daughters listening years from now: listen like you would watch a sky change.

 Not trying to decode it.